Reversexe/Verse-hwidspoofer/README.md

 4. **Privacy & Security**
    - Minimal data logging to ensure your privacy.
-   - Thoroughly vetted: no viruses or hidden processes.
+   - Thoroughly trusted: no viruses or hidden processes.

 5. **Massive User Base & Reviews**
    - 25K+ people using this permanent woofer.